bur1to/userEvents/README.md

 npm start
 ```

-Now open terminal in Visual Studio Code and follow this commands for starting front-end:
+Now open folder 'userEvents' and terminal in Visual Studio Code and follow this commands for starting front-end:
 ```bash
 cd ./client-side
 ```